erikbern/ann-benchmarks/protocol/specification.md

   'a b' c | a b | c
   'a b\\' c | a b\ | c

-Apart from the fact that newline characters cannot be escaped, these rules should match the tokenisation rules of the POSIX shell.
-Various tokenisation implementations that follow these rules are included in this directory.
-(Python's standard library already has such an implementation in the `shlex` module.)
+Apart from the fact that newline characters can't be escaped, these rules should match the tokenisation rules of the POSIX shell.

 ## Commands

 Commands are sent to the front-end by `ann-benchmarks`.
 Each command consists of a single line of text; the front-end replies with one or more lines of text.
-Front-ends cannot initiate communication; they can only reply to commands.
+Front-ends can't initiate communication; they can only reply to commands.

 This section specifies these commands, along with the possible responses a front-end might send.

-If a front-end receives a command that it does not understand in the current mode (or at all), it should respond with `epbprtv0 fail` and continue processing commands.
+If a front-end receives a command that it doesn't understand in the current mode (or at all), it should respond with `epbprtv0 fail` and continue processing commands.

 ### Configuration mode